fiddien/fiddien.github.io/_tabs/slides.md

             <h1 class="dynamic-title">
             {{ title }}
             </h1>
             The slides files I presented in various occassions.
+The contents are my liability and are not representative of any entity mentioned.
             <div id="gallery">
                 {% for slide in site.data.slides %}
                     <a class="gallery-item" href="{{ slide.src | relative_url }}" target="_blank">